FlexMeasures/flexmeasures/documentation/getting-started.rst

 Your journey, from dipping your toes in the water towards being a productive energy optimization company, could look like this:

 1. Quickstart ― Find an optimized schedule for your flexible asset, like a battery, with standard FlexMeasures tooling.
 This is basically what we show in :ref:`tut_toy_schedule`.
-All you need are 10 minutes and a CSV file with prices to optimise against.
+All you need are 10 minutes and a CSV file with prices to optimize against.
 2. Automate ― get the prices from an open API, for instance `ENTSO-E <https://transparency.entsoe.eu/>`_ (using a plugin like `flexmeasures-entsoe <https://github.com/SeitaBV/flexmeasures-entsoe>`_), and run the scheduler regularly in a cron job.
 3. Integrate ― Load the schedules via FlexMeasures' API, so you can directly control your assets and/or show them within your own frontend.
 4. Customize ― Load other data (e.g. your solar production or weather forecasts via `flexmeasures-openweathermap <https://github.com/SeitaBV/flexmeasures-openweathermap/>`_).
 Adapt the algorithms, e.g. do your own forecasting or tweak the standard scheduling algorithm so it optimizes what you care about.
 Or write a plugin for accessing a new kind of market.
 The opportunities are endless!